Foieni

 The commune is located in the western part of the county, at a distance of 6 km from Carei and 40 km from the county seat, Satu Mare.
 It borders Hungary to the west, the city of Carei to the east, Ciumești commune to the south, and Urziceni commune to the north.

 The Foieni sand dunes is a 10 ha protected area located on the territory of the commune.

+Administration

+The current local council has the following political composition, based on the results of the votes cast at the 2024 Romanian local elections.